ThGreatExplorer/Playwright/README.md

 Developed by Anfisa Bogdanenko and Daniel Yu.

-### Assignment 3 - Challenge Question
+### Challenge Questions
-The answer to the challenge question is given in a comment on top of the `3/xcsk` script and `src/main/scala/Main.scala`.
+The answers to extra-credit challenge questions are recorded in `CHALLENGE.md`.
+The answer for any specific homework assignment is also provided at the top of  `src/main/scala/Main.scala` for the submission commit.

 ### Build system